Székely Land football team

 The Székely Land football team (Székely labdarúgó-válogatott) is a team representing Székely Land, a historic and ethnographic region in eastern Transylvania, in central Romania, inhabited mainly by the Székelys, a subgroup of the Hungarian people.
 It is a member of ConIFA, an umbrella association for states, minorities, and regions unaffiliated with FIFA.

-Székelyföld Labdarugó Egyesület
+Székelyföld Labdarúgó Egyesület

-The Székelyföld Labdarugó Egyesület is the football association of Székely Land.
+The Székelyföld Labdarúgó Egyesület is the football association of Székely Land.

 History

-The association named Székelyföld Labdarugó Egyesület (Székely Land Football Association) was founded in 2013 at Budapest, Hungary on the initiative of Kristóf Wenczel, a sports lawyer by profession.
-In January 2014, the Székelyföld Labdarugó Egyesület was admitted to the N.F.-Board, an organisation consisting of teams that represent nations, dependencies, unrecognized states, minorities, stateless peoples, regions and micronations not affiliated to FIFA; and afterwards, they became a member of the newly founded ConIFA.
+The association named Székelyföld Labdarúgó Egyesület (Székely Land Football Association) was founded in 2013 at Budapest, Hungary on the initiative of Kristóf Wenczel, a sports lawyer by profession.
+In January 2014, the Székelyföld Labdarúgó Egyesület was admitted to the N.F.-Board, an organisation consisting of teams that represent nations, dependencies, unrecognized states, minorities, stateless peoples, regions and micronations not affiliated to FIFA; and afterwards, they became a member of the newly founded ConIFA.

 In 2023, they participated in the 2024 CONIFA World Cup Qualifiers.
 They were placed in Group C with Chameria and Two Sicilies.
 Sekler Land won both matches, 3-2 and 7-0 respectively, and qualified for the tournament.